 If the above solutions do not work, please contact our Tech Support team.
-They will be happy to help.
+They are happy to help.

-- Close the ThermoWorks BBQ app and remove the power adapter power from your Signals.
+- Close the ThermoWorks app and remove the power adapter power from your Signals.

 - The firmware update process will begin again.

 How can I tell if my Signals battery needs to be recharged?
-How can I tell what the battery charge level is?
 How long is the battery life?

-To see more information about the battery charge level, tap on one of the probe channels.
+To see more information about the battery charge level, go to your Signals’ Settings.

 It takes approximately 10-12 hours for Signals to be fully charged after the battery is completely discharged.
 You may use Signals while it is plugged in and charging.
-Once Signals is fully charged, the battery life will last approximately 13-16 hours, depending upon the interval update rate you choose.
+Once Signals is fully charged, the battery’s charge will last approximately 13-16 hours, depending upon the interval update rate you choose.
 (The more often Signals sends data to the cloud, the more battery life is used.)
-You have the option of setting the interval update rate to 10, 20, 30, or 60 seconds apart.
+You have the option of setting the interval update rate to 15, 30, or 60 seconds apart.